spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-meta-information.md

 To add meta information for the product:

-1. Next to the abstract product, you want to create an attribute for, hover over the three dots and click **Manage Product**, or just click the line.
+1. Next to the abstract product, you want to add meta information for, hover over the three dots and click **Manage Product**, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the **SEO** pane.
 2. Fill the following fields for the desired locales:
       	- Meta title
       	- Meta keywords